EmileMoraes/Emis-Sales/README.md

 # Emis-Sales

-This is an API for sampling sales from a store and the most incredible thing is the ability to send SMS to the cell phones of registered sellers, in addition to being accessible for specific periods.
+This is an API for sampling sales from a store and the most incredible thing is the ability to send SMS to the cell phones of registered sellers, in addition to being accessible for specific periods

 ## 🛠️ Tools